GerHobbelt/HTMLawed/htmLawed_README.txt

   *cdata*
   Handling of 'CDATA' sections; see section:- #3.3.1

-  '0' - don't consider 'CDATA' sections as markup and proceed as if plain text  ^" '1' - remove
+  '0' - don't consider 'CDATA' sections as markup and proceed as if plain text  " '1' - remove
   '2' - allow, but neutralize any '<', '>', and '&' inside by converting them to named entities '3' - allow  *

   *clean_ms_char*
-  Replace discouraged characters introduced by Microsoft Word, etc.; see section:- #3.1
+  Replace `discouraged` characters introduced by Microsoft Word, etc.; see section:- #3.1

   '0' - no  *
   '1' - yes